Alefoggia17/Integrity-with-TPM/README.md

 > ```

 >[!NOTE]
-> Nella creazione della chiava, è possibile anche specificare i valori delle PCR con i quali sigillare la chiave con l'opzione *-L pcrs.ctx*
+> When creating the key, it is also possible to specify the PCR values ​​with which to seal the key with the *-L pcrs.ctx* option.

 ### Second Scenario
 ### Third Scenario